Careers at the California Energy Commission

 Applications from professionals with experience in the energy industry are always of interest.
 In addition, a variety of disciplines are needed to accomplish the mission of the California Energy Commission.

 The California Energy Commission offers a variety of opportunities to learn, achieve, and grow.
+Professionals with experience in the energy industry are encouraged to submit applications.
 We value diversity and inclusion, facilitate and support employee recognition, and actively promote career development.

 For details on applying for vacancies please go to The Hiring Process.